 Sacred Pipe Ceremony

 Years ago I came upon a greeting card and on the back was written that a certain tribe (the name of which I have regrettably forgotten) had only one law: “To be true to oneself.”
 I was so taken by the simplicity and respect herein.
-If we really were true to ourselves we could not possibly do anything that would require the writing of or enforcement of other laws.
-This one law, if extrapolated out, like the ripples in the pond after tossing in a stone, reminds me of the sacred “chanupa” for in its presence we cannot do or say anything that takes us out of right relations.
+If we really were true to ourselves we could not possibly do anything that would require the writing of, or enforcement of, other laws.
+This one law, if extrapolated out, like the ripples in the pond after tossing in a stone, reminds me of the sacred “chanupa” (pipe) for in its presence we cannot do or say anything that takes us out of right relations.
 It is often used when two or more people need to settle a dispute or share from their hearts.
 I have heard elders speak of situations where they did not trust that someone would necessarily tell them the truth if asked a question.
 So they requested that this person have a prayer smoke with them because they knew that with this one between them only truth would be able to be shared.

 Being a pipe carrier is a big responsibility for it demands living non-judgmentally, impeccably, keeping one’s word and being a peacemaker at all times.
-Keeping one’s word always begins with the self for every agreement we make we are actually making with oneself.
-Other people that we make agreements with are merely witnesses.
-This path requires one to be available upon request to sit with a person needing this medicine way.
+“Keeping one’s word always begins with the self for every agreement you make you are actually making with yourself.
+Other people that we make agreements with are merely witnesses.”
+(Will Rockingbear) Pipe carriers need to be available upon request to sit with a person needing this medicine way.

-Home | Personal Healing | Group Healing | Links | Integral Counseling Services | Newsletter & Calendar | Contact Bibliography
+Home |Group Healing | Links | Integral Counseling Services | Newsletter & Calendar | Contact Bibliography

 Photography courtesy of David Gellatly